 Jaxon makes data prep, pipeline design, and neural architecture a snap by drastically reducing the need to have humans manually label examples for ML model training as well as automating and augmenting human input.
-Currently focused on text classifiers, Jaxon provides a platform for data science teams to build fully-trained models with a few hours of work and whatever machine time is needed for training (depending on the data), with better performance and way more control and transparency than AutoML.
+Currently focused on text classifiers and regression, Jaxon provides a platform for data science teams to build fully-trained models with a few hours of work and whatever machine time is needed for training (depending on the data), with better performance and way more control and transparency than AutoML.

 Jaxon utilizes an F1 score as an optimization metric, and will display an estimated F1 based on sampling of the training set.
 Jaxon also provides a confusion matrix to hone in on where the model may be making errors.
 Training sets and their inherent accuracy are determined by the amount, quality, and breadth of data imported into Jaxon as it relates to the downstream model and use case.
 The best results are achieved when provided ground-truth labels are balanced and the training set – including unlabeled examples – is representative of the overall dataset.
 Jaxon’s synthetic labels (generated from the training set) increase downstream machine learning model and classifier accuracy and even better results can be achieved by using Jaxon iteratively to refine and enhance training data.